frankhale/CouplesJournal/README.md

 ## Status

 All features I marked in MVP are done.
-Next up is bug fixing, code cleanup and to test the hell out of this before I put it in production!!!
+I'm working on some nice to haves and then finish the remaining server admin work.

 .NET 5 runs well on the Pi 3B+ but it's a little slower than I'd want.
 I may end up moving this app to a Pi 4.
 That being said I'm okay with the performance of the Pi 3B+ right now.